imagej/imagej.github.io/_pages/plugins/limeseg.md

 The command {% include bc path="Plugins|LimeSeg|Show GUI" %} displays LimeSeg GUI.
 This graphical interface allows to do almost everything in LimeSeg.
 Each action (meaning button you click) is recordable if you have opened the {% include bc path="Plugins|Macro|Record" %} recorder.

-To execute the script in ImageJ1 macro language, just add `run("Show GUI");` as the first line of your script.
+To execute the script in ImageJ 1.x macro language, just add `run("Show GUI");` as the first line of your script.

 To execute the script in Groovy, replace **Ext.** by **LimeSeg.**, and put `import eu.kiaru.limeseg.LimeSeg;` at the beginning of the script.